Digital Nomad Life in Tela, Honduras

 What residency documents or visas did I need if I will be in Tela for a while?

 "If you are planning to stay in Tela for an extended period, you will need a valid passport with at least six months of validity remaining.
 If you are a U.S. citizen, you do not need a visa for stays up to 90 days.
 However, if you plan to stay longer than 90 days, you will need to apply for a residency permit or visa extension from the Honduran immigration authorities.
 You may also need to provide proof of sufficient funds to support your stay and a return or onward ticket.
 It's important to note that the decision to grant a visa or permit extension is at the discretion of the Honduran authorities.
 If you are not a U.S. citizen, you should check with the Honduran embassy or consulate in your home country to find out what documents you need.
 In addition, if you plan to work or study in Honduras, you will need to apply for the appropriate visa.
 Remember to keep copies of all your travel documents in a safe place in case of loss or theft.
 It's also a good idea to leave copies with someone at home.
-Please note that visa and residency requirements can change, so it's always a good idea to check the latest information from the Honduran embassy or consulate before you travel," remarked one member in Tela.
+Please note that visa and residency requirements can change, so it's always a good idea to check the latest information from the Honduran embassy or consulate before you travel," said one expat in Tela.

 Get Quote